imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 <br>

 NOTE: filenames should be lowercase, omit spaces, and use extension `.md`.
+## Editing a page locally

+We recommend using a [text editor](https://hackernoon.com/5-best-text-editors-for-programmers-3f54ef51d5ae) to add content and make changes to a page when working locally.
+A text editor makes navigating between files, searching for text within your page, and making multiple edits more efficient and provides a more user-friendly interface.

 From here, the [front matter](Editing_the_Wiki#add-the-pages-front-matter) and content of the new page can be populated with a text editor of your choosing.

 * Images and other media should be stored in `/path/to/imagej.github.io/media`.

-* Regularly save your progress with `git add` i.e. if within the `imagej.github.io` working directory, use command `git add _pages/your-page-name.md`
+* Regularly save your progress with commits.
+The process of commiting your changes pushes your edits to the master branch of the repository hosted on `GitHub`.
+The process of commiting is described below.

-## Pushing, pulling, and maintaining with Git
+## Pushing, pulling, and commiting with Git

 Once you are ready to publish your your new page you will need to add, commit, and push your changes to the repository.
 These steps should looks something like:

-1. `git add path/to/your-page-name.md`
+1. `git add path/to/your-page-name.md` This step stages your changes to be commited
 2. `git commit path/to/your-page-name.md` Note: you will not be prompted to enter a commit message.
-Our lab uses imperative tense, i.e. "Add new page xzy"
+Our usership uses imperative tense, i.e. "Add new page xzy"
 3. `git push` Your new page or edits will not be pushed to the master branch of the repository.

 [This guide](https://rogerdudler.github.io/git-guide/) provides further explanations on the above steps, as well as how to keep your local repository up-to-date with the master with `git pull`.